5 Core Facilitative Leadership Skills to Improve Team Collaboration

 “If we want people to think more deeply, be more innovative, hear each other, then we have to keep them looking and thinking and not landing yet.” — Dabney Hailey

 VTS has been taught within medical education for almost twenty years.
-Studies show it helps doctors and nurses develop comfort with ambiguity, enabling them to explore multiple options longer and decrease misdiagnosis by removing the urge to have an answer quickly.
+Studies show that it helps doctors and nurses develop comfort with ambiguity, enabling them to explore multiple options longer and decreasing misdiagnosis by removing the urge to have an answer quickly.

 3. Thinking together is a productive act.